A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra: Introduction

 In practice, numerical simulations are often employed to study the HMF in this mass range.
 However, simulations face significant challenges at small scales, as low-mass halos can only be reliably identified once they contain a sufficiently large number of particles, giving rise to the well-known issue of spurious halo formation (e.g. \cite{Bose2016,Schive2016,Leo2018}).
-From an analytical perspective, the extended Press-Schechter (EPS) formalism \cite{Press1974,Bond1991,Sheth2002} provides a flexible framework to model the HMF in CDM \cite{Lukic2007,Schneider2012}, WDM \cite{Benson2013,Bose2016}, DAO \cite{Sameie2019,Schaeffer2021,Verwohlt2024}, and FDM scenarios \cite{Schneider2018,Kulkarni2021}.
+From a semi-analytical perspective, the extended Press-Schechter (EPS) formalism \cite{Press1974,Bond1991,Sheth2002} provides a flexible framework to model the HMF in CDM \cite{Lukic2007,Schneider2012}, WDM \cite{Benson2013,Bose2016}, DAO \cite{Sameie2019,Schaeffer2021,Verwohlt2024}, and FDM scenarios \cite{Schneider2018,Kulkarni2021}.
+The predictive power of the formalism nevertheless depends on several quantities that are typically calibrated against numerical simulations, including the collapse model and the relation between halo mass and the density-field filter scale.

 The role of density-field filtering in shaping the HMF within the EPS formalism has been extensively studied over the past three decades \cite{Bond1991}.
 More recently, it has been shown that, for models with a damped linear matter power spectrum, such as WDM or DAO, the small-scale behavior of the HMF is strongly sensitive to the choice of filter \cite{Schaeffer2021,Schneider2013}.
 In this context, Leo et al.\ introduced the smooth-$k$ space (SMK) filter \cite{Leo2018}, which provides additional freedom to control the small-mass logarithmic slope, hereafter referred to as \textit{slope}, of the halo mass function.
 The SMK filter has been shown to successfully reproduce WDM halo abundances across a range of cosmological parameters \cite{Parimbelli2021,Schaeffer2021}.